ProfReusch2026MOR/t01-Capacitated-Vehicle-Routing-Problem/README.md

 ## Results

-The solver was run for all three scenarios using Google OR-Tools with Guided Local Search (10 second time limit).
+The solver was run for all three scenarios using Google OR-Tools with Guided Local Search (10-second time limit).

 | Scenario | Pallets | Total Distance | Trucks Used | Feasible |
 |----------|---------|----------------|-------------|----------|